-For details about the basics of Jaspersoft OLAP, refer to the TIBCO Jaspersoft OLAP User Guide; it's included in the product distribution.
+For details about the basics of Jaspersoft OLAP, refer to the Jaspersoft OLAP User Guide.
+It is included in the product distribution.

 This chapter has these sections:

 - Securing Jaspersoft OLAP Data: A Business Case

 - Overview of CZS's Process

 - Understanding Access Grant Definitions and Attributes

 - Configuring CZS's Ad Hoc View

 - Reference Material